 A key piece of the Conclave program is the nomination and election of brothers to serve on Sigma Phi Epsilon’s National Board of Directors.

-- The alumni directors on the Board serve rotating six-year terms.
+- The alumni directors on the board serve rotating six-year terms.
 Alumni director nomination forms should be submitted by June 21, 2023, per Grand Chapter Bylaws.
 Submit your nomination here.

-- Three student directors on the Board serve two-year terms and provide an undergraduate perspective.
+- Three student directors on the board serve two-year terms and provide an undergraduate perspective.
 Student director nomination forms should be submitted by July 30, 2023, per Grand Chapter Bylaws.
 Submit your nomination here.

-A Grand Chapter committee of undergraduate delegates will review the nominations and contact nominees about further steps in the process.
-If selected for an in-person interview, nominees must attend Conclave to be considered.
-Contact Senior Chapter Services Director Paul Andersen with questions.
+A Grand Chapter committee of undergraduate delegates will review the nominations and contact nominees about further steps in the process during the summer leading up to Conclave.
+Contact Leadership Programs Director Pat Githens with questions.

 Undergraduate and Alumni Nominating Committees

-This committee is responsible for generation the first piece of legislation considered by the Grand Chapter in Conclave, The Decorum Resolution, which sets the tone for this Grand Chapter Conclave.
-The Decorum Resolution will be introduced from committee on Wednesday afternoon so it is essential that this committee be prepared to meet early Wednesday afternoon to prepare for the legislative session.
-The Standards Committee will also meet with chapter delegations that violate our principles during the Conclave and recommend resolution to problems caused by our members.
-The Grand President will also look to Standards Committee to generate commemorative resolutions thanking the hotel and other groups who make the Conclave successful.
+This committee is responsible for generating the first piece of legislation considered by the Grand Chapter in Conclave, The Decorum Resolution, which sets the tone for this Grand Chapter Conclave.
+The Standards Committee will also meet with chapter delegations that violate our principles during Conclave and recommend resolution to problems caused by our members.
+The Grand President will also look to the Standards Committee to generate commemorative resolutions thanking the hotel and other groups who make Conclave successful.

-This committee shall meet throughout the conclave to consider any legislation that affects the Ritual of Sigma Phi Epsilon Fraternity.
+This committee shall meet to consider any legislation that affects the Ritual of Sigma Phi Epsilon Fraternity.

-Legislation that changes the Sigma Phi Epsilon Grand Chapter Bylaws shall be referred to either of these two committees for discussion and recommendation to Conclave of delegates.
-Resolutions Committee – Legislation that does not specifically modify the bylaws but will become policy of the Sigma Phi Epsilon Fraternity will be referred to this committee for discussion and recommendation to the Conclave of delegates.
+Legislation that changes the existing Sigma Phi Epsilon Grand Chapter Bylaws shall be referred to either of these two committees for discussion and recommendation to delegates.

 Ways & Means Committee

-Legislation that changes the fee structure or the collection of fees from Sigma Phi Epsilon chapters shall be reviewed by the Ways and Means Committee and a recommendation made to the Conclave of delegates in legislative session.
+Legislation that changes the fee structure or the collection of fees from Sigma Phi Epsilon chapters shall be reviewed by the Ways and Means Committee and a recommendation made to delegates in legislative session.

-This committee shall meet with the Grand Treasurer, the head of the Audit Committee, and the Controller for Sigma Phi Epsilon to review how the funds of the national organization have been collected and dispersed.
-This committee shall introduce a resolution that the delegates in Conclave accept the report of the auditor.
+This committee shall meet with the Grand Treasurer and the head of the Audit Committee to review how the funds of the national organization have been collected and dispersed.
+This committee shall introduce a resolution that the delegates accept the report of the auditor.